kushkumarsriwas/sum/README.md

-# sum
-sum of two no.
+This code is about the sum of two numbers in python programming language